opentable/otj-server/README.md

 The `default-http` connector is hard-wired to Spring Boot's default connector and is less customizable;
 the rest are created by the `otj-server` code and wired to Jetty ourselves.

-The `boot` connector is behaving like `default-http` connector, but takes host/port from Spring Boot's default connector.
+The `boot` connector is the same as the  `default-http` connector, but it takes its host and port from Spring Boot's default connector.

 Previous versions of `otj-server` had a configurable `ot.http.bind-port`; this usually would be replaced with e.g.